sgraden/vpc/planned-experience.md

 ## Global Connectivity

 You can scope your services locally or globally, without bounds, to span across multiple regions.
-Using VPNaaS, you can create private connections to other projects and other portions of your hybrid cloud deployments.
+Using VPN, you can create private connections to other projects and other portions of your hybrid cloud deployments.

 ## Network Security